 Server Virtualization is now an established technology in data centers used as enterprise IT infrastructure and in those offered for cloud service as it brings about better utilization of hardware resources, saves/reduces physical space in data centers, and reduces power consumption and administrative overhead.
-Server Virtualization is realized using a collection of software modules called Hypervisor that enables virtualization of hardware resources (e.g., CPU/GPU, Memory, Network and Storage) and thus enables multiple computing stacks made of an OS (Guest OS) and application programs called Virtual Machines (VMs) to be run on a single physical host.
+The core software used for server virtualization Server Virtualization is realized using a collection of software modules is called the Hypervisor which directly provides CPU and memory virtualization.
+Together with its supporting modules, it-that enables virtualization of all hardware resources (e.g., CPU/GPU, Memory, Network and Storage) and thus enables multiple computing stacks called Virtual Machines (VMs) or Guests, each made of hosting an OS (Guest OS) and application programs-called Virtual Machines (VMs) to be run, to be run on a single physical host.
+This physical host is referred to as Virtualized Host or Hypervisor Host.
+Since the hypervisor by itself cannot provide all functions needed for server virtualization, it has supporting software modules (e.g., device drivers) for devices (e.g., Network and Storage devices) virtualization in addition to management modules for VM lifecycle operations and hypervisor configuration.
+The hypervisor together with these supporting modules and the hosting hardware constitute the hypervisor platform.
 The hypervisor can be installed either directly on the hardware or bare metal (Type 1 Hypervisor) or on top of a full-fledged conventional OS called Host OS (Type 2 Hypervisor).